Knoblauchpilze/galactic-sovereign/README.md

 ### Software on the instance

 The service is running in a docker container and requires a `postgres` server to be available on the machine.
 The back-up process uses the the AWS cli to perform the S3 related operations.
+The deployment process uses `docker compose`.

 ### Security keys